9 min

 Myth #2: “Keto Will Damage Your Kidneys”

-No scientific evidence shows that ketogenic diets damage healthy kidneys.
-This myth confuses ketosis (a normal metabolic state) with ketoacidosis (a dangerous diabetic emergency).
+Here’s the reality: No scientific evidence shows that ketogenic diets damage healthy kidneys.
+None.
+This myth confuses ketosis (a normal metabolic state) with ketoacidosis (a life-threatening diabetic emergency).
+They’re not even close to the same thing.

-• Ketoacidosis: Blood ketones 10+ mmol/L (medical emergency)
+• Ketoacidosis: Blood ketones 10+ mmol/L (medical emergency - this is NOT keto)

-• Studies show no kidney damage in healthy individuals
+• Zero kidney damage in healthy people eating keto

-• May actually improve kidney function in some people
+• May actually improve kidney function in some cases

 • Reduces inflammation markers